sgaliamov/il-lighten-comparer/readme.md

 - [ ] Support internal classes to compare
 - [ ] use short versions of opt codes when possible
 - [ ] reuse local variables for same types
+- [ ] test class with more than 256 properties

 ### Phase 4 Settings